BizzAppDev-Systems/connector-woocommerce/connector_woo_partner/README.rst

 * Partners Import:
     - Go to Woocommerce Backends.
     - Add Backend Credentils to Import Partners.
-    - Click 'Import Partners(Woo)' button to Import the Partners from Woocommerce.
+    - Click 'Import Partners' button to Import the Partners from Woocommerce.

 **Usage**